nluna96/PyBer_Analysis/README.md

 # PyBer_Analysis

 ## Purpose of the analysis
 The purpose of the analysis is to create visualizations of rideshare data for PyBer to help improve access to ride-sharing services and determine affordability for underserved neighborhoods.
+Visualizations play a big role because through data visualization the audience absorbs information quickly and facilitates pattern detection.
 Looking at rows and columns is not the best way to outline trends and pinpoint growth opportunities.
-In this analysis, visualizations play a big role because through data visualization the audience absorbs information quickly and facilitates pattern detection.
+Visualizing the data makes it easier to outline trends and pinpoint growth opportunities.

 ## Results

 Ride data by city type shows that there is a big difference between city types.
 Total Rides in Urban cities by themselves make up about 68.4 percent of all rides.
-Urban cities have 1627 rides, while Suburban cities have 625 Total Rides and Rural cities have 125 rides.
+Urban cities have 1625 rides, while Suburban cities have 625 Total Rides and Rural cities have 125 Total Rides.
 This can be seen in the pie cart below.

 #### % Total Rides by City Type